-BI ACK You are disgualified for that run.
+BLACK You are disqualified for that run.

 PENALTY: For jumping the lights or start signal or being out of position - 10 seconds added to the time for that run.
-If a dangerous situation is caused, a disgualification will occur.
+If a dangerous situation is caused, a disqualification will occur.

 RACE PROCEDURE